Please contact Chris through Playwrights' Studio

-He writes screenplays which have included Poor Angels.
-A TV drama documentary, An Anarchist's Story: The Life of Ethel MacDonald, was broadcast by the BBC in 2006.
+He writes screenplays which have included Poor Angels and a TV drama documentary, An Anarchist's Story: The Life of Ethel MacDonald, was broadcast by the BBC in 2006.
 His writing for television includes episodes of Taggart and River City.

 His journalism includes features, reviews and travel